How to Delete All Emails on iPhone/iPad in iOS 10 Mail App

 Step 2.
 Go to Inbox or Sent and tap "Edit".
 Select emails and tap "Trash", or "Move" > "Trash".

 Method 2.
-How to Remove All Emails in iOS 10 on iPhone iPad
+How to Delete All Emails on iPhone iPad in iOS 10

-There is a hidden method in iOS to easily remove all emails in Inbox or Draft.
-And it needs only a few clicks, works on any iPhone iPad in iOS 10 and iOS 10.1 (including iPhone 7 and iPhone 7 Plus.)
+There is a hidden method in iOS to easily delete all emails in Inbox or Draft.
+And it needs only a few clicks, works on any iPhone and iPad in iOS 10, including iPhone6/6s, iPhone 7.

 Step 1.
 Go to Inbox or other mailboxs that have no "Delete All", and click Edit on the top corner.